 Does it really matter?
 Is it necessary to assign a grade level?
 I mean other than so they won’t have that deer-in-the-headlights look when someone asks them what grade they’re in?

 Honestly, I don’t think grade levels are all that important.
 However, my kids have always known what grade they were in.
 Not because I care, but because they do.

 We do still like to celebrate our children’s achievements though.
-There will definitely be a celebration when Emma ‘graduates’ from what would be eighth grade.
-Her friends have recommended she start looking at sites like 21 Unique Gift Ideas For 8th-Grade Graduation – GiftUnicorn for gift ideas.
+There will definitely be a celebration when my daughter ‘graduates’ from what would be eighth grade.
 Ultimately, rewarding children for their hard work is perhaps even more important in a home schooling environment.

 Our homeschool co-op classes are divided into age ranges.
-So, Emma is taking classes geared either for kids ages 10-12 or 11-13.
+So, my daughter is taking classes geared either for kids ages 10-12 or 11-13.
 They aren’t divided by grade.
 It’s a wonderful opportunity, again, for kids to work at their own pace.